ZYblend/Resilient_Observers_Comparison/README.md

  >The motivation to make this simulation be open-source is: **The environment is too isolated in control community**.
  You usually find a good paper, then you need to take too much time to implement it, it is still okay if the author knows how to write a clear paper.
 But, usually, most of people don't know.
-We should borrow the idea from AI community, **share** is the most important motivation for progress.
+We should borrow the idea from AI community, **"share"** is the most important motivation for progress.
- If you agree with me, if you benefits from my sharing stuff, please join me, push this world.
+ If you agree with me, if you benefit from my sharing stuff, please join me, push our community.